-And they took Joseph's coat, and killed a kid of the goats, and dipped the coat in the blood;...
+And Joseph fell upon his father's face, and wept upon him, and kissed him....
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.